gonzalezreal/Markup/README.md

 ]
 ```

-If you are curious, you can read [this post](www.example.com) for a walkthrough on how this framework was created.
+If you are curious, you can read [this post](www.example.com) for a walkthrough on how this framework was implemented.

 ## Contact